Tyler Filmmaker Finds Inspiration Close to Home

 “People say that when you speak a different language, you can be more honest in the second language, because your original language you have too much baggage in, right?”
 Jordyn says.

 Grayson Lackey’s film “I Used to Play Piano” was selected for the 2024 Tyler Film Festival.
-Courtesy of TYLER FILM FESTIVAL.
+Courtesy Tyler Film Festival.

 “Same deal.
 And I thought now that I’m writing songs again, I need to do the thing that scares me—which is share them,” she says.